k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 #12 0x0000000000000000 in ?? ()
 ```

-Found the issue?
-I bet you won't and I fixed this issue by luck.
-Robert, Kartik, and I tried many many solutions and options but nothing worked until I fixed it on 17th August 2024.
-Robert gave a thumbs up to every message I posted this day.
-It was challenging but fun.
+Did you spot the issue?
+It’s challenging, and I managed to resolve it purely by chance.
+Robert, Kartik, and I explored numerous solutions, but nothing worked until I finally fixed it on August 17, 2024.
+Robert acknowledged my progress with a thumbs-up for every message I sent that day.
+The process was challenging yet enjoyable.

 > kartik — 17/08/2024 20:23